-When manufactured, the new drill pipe will be subjected by the manufacturer to a series of mechanical, tensile, and hydrostatic pressure tests & inspections in accordance with API Specification 5A and 5AX.
+When manufactured, the new drill pipe will be subjected by the manufacturer to a series of mechanical, tensile, and hydrostatic pressure tests & inspections by API Specifications 5A and 5AX.
 This will ensure that the pipe can withstand specified loads.
-A joint of drill pipe will however be used in a number of wells.
+A joint of drill pipe will however be used in several wells.
 When it has been used it will undergo some degree of wear and will not be able to withstand the same loads as when it is new.

 It is extremely difficult to predict the service life of a drill string since no two boreholes experience the same drilling conditions.
 However, as a rough guide, the length of the hole drilled by a piece of drill pipe, when part of a drill string will be :

 - soft drilling areas: 220000 – 250000 ft

 - hard or deviated drilling areas: 180000 – 210000 ft